StewartMck/maptools/README.md

 ---

 ### `getCenterPoint(points)`
 >Accepts an array of {"lat": lat, "long": long} objects.
-Iterates over the array, converting the pairs of Geodetic coordinates into their respective cartesian coordinates.
+Iterates over the array, converting the pairs of Geodetic coordinates into their respective Cartesian coordinates.
 The height is assumed to be 0.
 Sums and averages to find the center point.
 #### Params
 `Array of pairs of coordinates in object form`
 * `points` - Array of {"lat": lat, "long": long} pairs